 Identify a support network of family, friends, service providers and supportive people.

 Reach out to them about any concerns you have about sticking to treatment and try to come up with a plan together.

-If you use drugs (legal or illegal), be as honest as you can with your nurse or doctor about all the drugs you are taking.
+Be as honest as you can with your nurse or doctor about all the drugs you are taking.
 This information can be helpful for your treatment and support plan.
 It doesn't mean you have to stop or reduce your drug use before starting treatment.